GameAutomators/eBook-Source/ImageProcessing/1-image.md

 ## What is an Image?

-In this section, we learn what is an image and what does it consist of.
+In this section, we learn what is an image and what does it consists of.

 ### Basics

-Below is the image of Lena that we come across very often in image processing.
+Below is the image of Lena which we use often in image processing.
 New algorithms are experimented on this image as it consists of diverse chunks like- curly hair, plain background, human face, etc.,

 ![ImageExample](/Images/WhatIsAnImage.png)